andriusbern/foldedPapyrus/README.md

 # <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/320/softbank/145/scroll_1f4dc.png" alt="drawing" width="25"/> **Folded Papyrus**
-This dataset contains AlphaFold's predictions and internal latent representations for a large subset* of the proteins that are referenced in [Papyrus](https://chemrxiv.org/engage/chemrxiv/article-details/617aa2467a002162403d71f0) (a large scale curated dataset aimed at bioactivity predictions).
+This dataset contains [AlphaFold](https://www.nature.com/articles/s41586-021-03819-2)'s predictions and internal latent representations for a large subset* of the proteins that are referenced in [Papyrus][1] (a large scale curated dataset aimed at bioactivity predictions).

 **Note: At the current date **(08/06/2022) - 3423/6000+** proteins contained in Papyrus dataset are fully processed.
 Some of the longer sequences (5000+ amino acids) might remain off-limits with the available hardware).*
 # Contents